Stripper: Bachelor and bachelorette parties

-A bachelor party may involve activities beyond the usual party and social-gathering ingredients (often drinking alcohol and gambling), such as going to a strip club or hiring a stripper to perform in a private setting like a home or hotel.
-In some traditions, more hazing-like tests and pranks at the future groom's expense, which shows the whole thing is also a rite of passage from bachelorhood (associated with an adolescent lifestyle, often in the common past of most participants, e.g., in their student years) to "more responsible" marital life.
-These pranks can involve a stripper if the entertainer is willing.
-Bachelor parties have come to symbolize the last time when the groom is free of the influence of his new wife.
-Some women also participate in a similar party to be held for the bride-to-be.
-This is known as a bachelorette party or Hen party.
-Some also chose instead to hold a so-called Stag and Doe party in the US or a hag party or hag do in the UK ("hag" being a portmanteau "hen" and "stag"), in which both the bride and groom attend.
-The female equivalent of a stag party in Canada is often known as a "stagette", "doe", or "bachelorette".
+A bachelor party may involve going to a strip club or hiring a stripper to perform in a private setting like a home or hotel.
+In some traditions, there are hazing-like tests and pranks at the future groom's expense, and these can involve a stripper.
+A male stripper is sometimes hired to perform at bachelorette parties.

 Private parties

 Private parties are popular events for which to hire strippers.
 There are many entertainment businesses that have strippers contracted for private performances.
 Some of these companies have a national presence, with strippers contracted in multiple states and some who work regionally over a multi-state area.
 Strippers will also do side work and handle their own agreements and payment arrangements.
 Written agreements are atypical in this type of transaction unless a formal, registered business is involved.
 They could also travel over significant (i.e. flight required) distances for private events and appointments, most of the time passing the cost of travel and accommodations onto the customer.
 Patrons at the clubs in which the strippers work are a primary source of customers for their work outside the club.
 Much like activities inside the club, different dancers have different comfort levels for services they will provide during a private party.